East Okoboji Lake: Fishing

 The lake is a popular fishing destination in the region, for both open water and ice fishing.
 East and West Lake Okoboji have a healthy population of numerous species including: Black Crappie, Bluegill, Channel Catfish, Largemouth Bass, Muskie, Northern Pike, Smallmouth Bass, Walleye, White Bass, Yellow Bass, Yellow Bullhead, and Yellow Perch.

 Media

-The lake was the main setting of the fourth X-Files episode, The Conduit.
-However, the episode was filmed in British Columbia, with Buntzen Lake being used as Lake Okobogee.
+The lake was the main setting of the fourth X-Files episode, "Conduit".
+However, the episode was filmed in British Columbia, with Buntzen Lake being used as Lake Okoboji.
+The lake is also depicted as being located in Sioux City in the fictitious Lake Okobogee National Park.